 The problem with sheet marketing

 Looking at the product claims above, most of us would have expected the New York sheets to win the test.
 After all, they claim the same cotton quality but in a higher thread count.
-However, during the test, they dropped several grades and this illustrates a problem with modern sheet marketing.
+However, during the test, they dropped several grades and this illustrates a problem with sheet marketing.

 Somehow we all think that Egyptian cotton and high thread count equals quality.
 But not all Egyptian cotton is the same (the really good stuff, long-staple cotton, equates to about 3% of global production).